 Mac Pro vs iMac Pro

 Apple's Pro line-up has just been extended.
 Now, in addition to the Mac Pro, MacBook Pro and iPad Pro, Apple has introduced a new iMac Pro, which will be available to buy in December.
 But what's the difference between the iMac Pro and the Mac Pro, and which Apple Pro desktop computer is best for you?
 We compare the two to help you decide.
+You can also read our comparison of all the 'pro' Macs here, find out which is the best Mac for pros.

 Let's first take a look at the price of the two Macs we're considering here, because that could well rule out one or the other.
 These are no small investment, with the cheapest Mac Pro priced at £2,999.
 But the cheapest iMac Pro will be £4,949, and if you want to boost its specs you're looking at reaching more than £10,000.